jerry-wjl/full-stack-cncf-demo/HOWTODEMO.md

       kubectl -n kube-system describe $(kubectl -n kube-system get secret -n kube-system -o name | grep namespace) | grep token:

-Since the dashboard only listens on the localhost address on kmaster you need to expose the port to devnode by running the following

-      ssh -L 8001:localhost:8001 -i id_rsa root@kmaster -N &

 Now browse to the link

       http://localhost:8001/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:/proxy/#!/login